 Line

 15 Number of Claims 791

 No. of Claims Received This

-15a Reporting Period 0
+15a Reporting Period 0 (increase due to recategorization of existing claims)

 No. of Claims Received Since

 15b Inception of Estate 791

 Line

-16 Number of Claimants/Investors TBD (some claimants submitted multiple claims)
+16 Number of Claimants/Investors TBD (pending analysis for duplicative claims, etc.)

 No. of Claimants/Investors Paid

 16a This Reporting period 0

 No. of Claimants/Investors Paid

 16b Since Inception of Estate 0